-An aspect Embark's business growth strategy is seek to drive the adoption of its technical products by deploying them in Embark's partners' operations in a collaborative process.
+An aspect of Embark's business growth strategy is seeking to drive the adoption of its technical products by deploying them in Embark's partners' operations in a collaborative process.
 This is achieved by working closely with carrier management teams to prepare them to deploy and scale autonomous trucks.
 In April 2021, Embark formally announced the Embark Partner Development Program (PDP), which serves as the basis of its partnership network.
 The PDP is comprised of carriers and shippers from across the freight ecosystem working with Embark to refine and scale Embark's offerings.
 Most recently, Embark announced the industry-first Truck Transfer Program to place Embark technology in the hands of Knight-Swift drivers.
+Embark will continue to look for partnership opportunities across all sub-segments of the truck-freight market.